JuliaAstro/GeneralAstrodynamics.jl/README.md

 ## Usage

-Check out the [Getting Started](https://cadojo.github.io/Astrodynamics.jl/stable/Overview/usage/#Getting-Started) for usage examples, and more detail about using this package.
+Check out the [Getting Started](https://cadojo.github.io/Astrodynamics.jl/stable/Overview/usage/#Getting-Started) documentation for code examples, and more detail about using this package.
 Some quick examples are shown below!

 #### Two-body Problem